 Want to work as an independent artist, designer or industry employed practitioner in the creative industries?

-Information about the BA (Communication - advertising) course offered by CSU in Bathurst, Australia.
+Information about the BA (Communication - Journalism) course offered by Charles Sturt University.